Last updated June 19, 2024.

 Garudasana (Eagle Pose)

-The eagle pose is excellent to manage stress and get rid of anxiety.
+The eagle pose is excellent for managing stress and getting rid of anxiety.

 The pose effectively relieves anxiety from the shoulders, torso, hips, and thighs — areas where the human body stores the most anxiety and stress.